-No deaths were reported in the Beersheba blast, however, one 56-year-old man was injured moderately in the chest by flying debris when he witnessed the Grad's explosion from his third story window.
+No deaths were reported in the Beersheba blast, however, one 56-year-old man was injured moderately in his chest by flying debris when he witnessed the grad's explosion from his third story window.
 He was treated by paramedics who arrived on the scene.
 Three others were treated for shock.

-There were no injuries or damage reported in the Eshkol mortar barrage as the shells landed in an open field.
+There were no injuries or damage reported in the Eshkol mortar barrage.
+The shells landed in an open field.

 The Al-Quds Brigades, a branch of Islamic Jihad, took responsibility for the recent Grad rocket attacks on Beersheba, AFP reported on Wednesday.